vgXhc/closed-bus-stops/index.markdown

 Madison Metro's network [is changing](https://www.cityofmadison.com/metro/routes-schedules/transit-network-redesign).
 On June 11, the redesigned network, with all new routes will start.
 This means a simpler network and faster service.

 It also means that a lot of stops will be closing.
-To help people navigate those closures, this is a volunteer effort to create and put up meaningful signage at the closed stops.
+To help people navigate those closures, this is a volunteer effort to create ~~and put up~~ meaningful signage at the closed stops.
 Here's how it works:

 1. You notice a stop closing sign in your neighborhood.
 2. Write down or take a picture of the 4-digit stop number.
 3. Download the pdf file for that stop. (scroll down on this page)
 4. Print the sign.
-5. Install the sign at the bus stop.
+5. ~~Install the sign at the bus stop.~~
+5. Hang it up on your wall, use it as a reference document, give it to bus-curious neighbor, write your shopping list on it.
+But please don't put it up at bus stops.

+**Metro reached out to me and requested that you DO NOT PUT SIGNS UP.
+There have been instances of incorrect signs and signs that quickly were destroyed by rain, creating additional work for Metro staff.
+This is not good.
+This is bad.
+So please DO NOT PUT SIGNS UP.
+This is not some CYA language.
+I mean it.**

 Do not cover any signage for Metro.
 Don't put the signs up in a way that requires clean-up for Metro.
 Take extra care to put up the correct sign for the stop.
 Don't be a jerk to Metro workers or city staff.